When are rates due?

 How do I pay my rates?

 You can pay your rates in a number of ways.
-To view a list of payment options click here.
+Return to the Rates homepage to view a list of payment options.

 What is the credit card surcharge?